dcdavia/learngit/readme.txt

-Git is a distribute version control system.
-Git is a free software under the GPL.
-Git has a mutable index called stage.

 git add ##add a file to stage
 git commit -m "" ##commit all changes of stage to repository git status ##show status of working directory